-182a The construction of Transmission Gully would have a major impact on the balance of capacity in the network.
-The following projects would need to be implemented in advance of Transmission Gully to ensure that network balance is maintained:
+The construction of Transmission Gully would have a major impact on the balance of capacity in the network.
+The following projects should be implemented in advance of Transmission Gully to ensure that network balance is maintained:

-- Implement the Ngauranga Gorge Active Traffic Management System plus three lanes in each direction to the south - Extend the electric rail system to Waikanae - Increase the weekday urban rail frequency from the Kapiti Coast to Wellington - New station at Raumati - Upgrade the supporting infrastructure such as Park and Ride and station appearances - Construct the Ngauranga-Aotea tidal flow system - Construct the Wellington Inner City Bypass - Enhance the Wellington Inner City Traffic Management - Enhance bus/rail interchange at Wellington Station - Improve pedestrian linkages from Wellington Station to the CBD
+- Implement the Ngauranga Gorge Active Traffic Management System plus three lanes in each direction to the south: - Extend the electric rail system to Waikanae; - Increase the weekday urban rail frequency from the Kapiti Coast to Wellington; - Build a new station at Raumati; - Upgrade the supporting infrastructure such as Park and Ride and station appearances; - Construct the Ngauranga-Aotea tidal flow system; - Construct the Wellington Inner City Bypass; - Enhance the Wellington Inner City Traffic Management;

+- Enhance the bus/rail interchange at Wellington Station; and - Improve pedestrian linkages from Wellington Station to the CBD.

-- Implement the Western Corridor Implementation Plan - Construct the remainder of the Kapiti western link road (\$24m) - Provide new stations at Lindale, Aotea Lagoon and Glenside as population growth creates sufficient demand (\$4m) - Upgrade remaining railway stations on the corridor - Provide light rail services or alternatives from Plimmerton and Porirua East to Wellington (enhanced bus and rail services being provided until demand warrants light rail)(\$15m) - Provide additional rail services to Otaki and beyond.
+- Implement the Western Corridor Implementation Plan; - Construct the remainder of the Kapiti Local Connecting Road (\$24m); - Provide new stations at Lindale, Aotea Lagoon and Glenside as population growth creates sufficient demand (\$4m); - Upgrade remaining railway stations on the corridor; - Provide light rail services or alternatives from Plimmerton and Porirua East to Wellington (enhanced bus and rail services being provided until demand warrants light rail)(\$15m); and - Provide additional rail services to Otaki and beyond.